Git-K3rnel/VulnHub/Jarbas1/README.md

 We immediately explore port 80 and 8080, in port 80 there is just a normal website that leads to nothing but

-port 8080 serves a jenkins server with a login form. investigating internet to find the version of jenkin i found
+port 8080 serves a jenkins server with a login form. investigating internet to find the version of jenkins, i found

 this [guide](https://cloud.hacktricks.xyz/pentesting-ci-cd/jenkins-security) which says navigating to `/oops` shows the version